Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Primary Care Loan (PCL) Health and Human Services Title VII

-This is a need-based loan, which applies to KHSC-KansasCOM students.
+This is a need-based loan, which applies to KHSU-KansasCOM students.

 • A student must commit to primary care including the internship, residency, and practice.